pauljainta/mdps/README.md

 This section of the Sutton and Barto RL book is a good supplement to go along with the class slides: http://incompleteideas.net/book/ebook/node40.html
+Note that they assume the most general form of a stochastic policy (outputs a probability distribution over actions given a state).
+In this homework we will only consider deterministic policies.
+We don't lose any optimality by doing this since for any MDP, there is always an optimal deterministic policy.

 ## Part 1: